 Web-Based Statement of Qualification Application (SQA)

-All applications must be submitted electronically (NOTE: For projects larger than 1 MW all applicable state and local permits must be obtained prior to completing the SQA).
+All applications must be submitted electronically.
 The application must be completely filled out and include all supporting documentation.
 Please note: Original copies must be submitted for all pages that require signatures.
 Electronic signatures (e.g., faxes or simulated) are not accepted.
 A hard copy of the signature pages must be mailed or delivered to DOER.
 Except in the case of Aggregations, a separate SQA must be submitted for each independent project.

 Signature pages contained in the SQA with their original signatures, as well as any required supporting documentation not included in the electronic application must be mailed to the following address: